Recent Acquisition by AFA of “A very tired child, 2023”

 Continuing with the theme of indigenization, I want to explore it in relation to one of its possible opposites—fantasy.
 I define fantasy as a state or performance heavily reliant on separation.
 Fantasy can manifest anywhere and may or may not be constructive or destructive.
 Living in a state of separation often leads to absence or vacuity in practice.
 Fantasy is typically only accessible with a certain degree of privilege.
 For instance, spending time at a resort requires disposable financial wealth, access to credit, mobility (such as a passport), and time.
 With these privileges, one can experience, albeit temporarily, a separation from certain aspects of society.

 To delve deeper, consider Shannon R. Stratton's discussion of Mildred's Lane, an arts residency in Northeast Pennsylvania.
 Mildred's Lane is described as an "art complexity," hosting a summer residency program where participants pay to engage in three-week programs, social Saturday dinner events, and artist-directed projects.
-The Mildred's Lane website reveals that all of J. Morgan Puett's work—from her off-site exhibitions to homeschooling her middle school son—is channeled into the "complexity," articulating a lifestyle turned into a world that integrates every aspect of her life seamlessly within it.
+The Mildred's Lane website reveals that J. Morgan Puett's, the founder of Mildred’s Lane, work—from her off-site exhibitions to homeschooling her middle school son—is channelled into the "complexity," articulating a lifestyle turned into a world that integrates every aspect of her life seamlessly within it.

 Stratton avoids using the term "fantasy" but emphasizes the rendering of a future that doesn't yet exist.
 Despite this, she highlights privilege in her conclusion, stating, "Mildred's Lane is the ultimate project (or enterprise, to use Berardi's terms).
 It is a work made possible only by an abundance of time, freedom, and pleasure in every experience; the privilege to find pleasure in and aestheticize domestic labor that, for many, is simply the dreaded chores squeezed between jobs, children, and other responsibilities.

 Now is a good time to clarify and redefine some terms.
-Practice could be considered the therapeutic indigenized labor of care, with resulting work serving as a reciprocation (positive feedback loop) for the practitioner.
+The practice could be considered the therapeutic indigenized labor of care, with the resulting work serving as a reciprocation (positive feedback loop) for the practitioner.
 This "work" both informs and expresses the labor of care.

 Kindness